 - Tourist scams: Paying an entrance fee to enter the city of Hoi An is possible but unnecessary as the ticket for tourists who want to see the main five sightseeing points of Hoi An.
 So it makes only sense if you want to see the old Chinese Tea House or walk over the Japanese bridge.
 However, you can skip this ticket and simply use the bridge next to the Japanese bridge which allows you to actually take a photo of the Japanese bridge.
 It is like paying for the Eiffel Tower in Paris and seeing Paris without the Eiffel Tower or using the free rooftop of the Galeries Lafayette and seeing Paris with the Eiffel Tower.
 You chose.

-- Getting confused with the rainy season: It happened every single year I have lived in Hoi An, that people would arrive in Central Vietnam in November thinking Da Nang and Hoi An area share the same climate as Thailand.
+- Getting confused with the rainy season: It happened every single year I have lived in Hoi An, and people would arrive in Central Vietnam in November thinking Da Nang and Hoi An area share the same climate as Thailand.
 This is not the case.
 In fact, the rainy season in Central Vietnam starts around late October / November and can last until January / February.
 It will also not just be very wet then, but also cold.
 Winter months in Hanoi and Sapa are cold too.

-- Dengue fever: Another painful disease and I talk from personal experiences, is dengue fever.
+- Dengue fever: Another painful disease and I talk from personal experience, is dengue fever.
 You can get it through bites from the Aedes mosquito, which is primarily active during the day.
 It is not much you can do except use mosquito repellent.
 However, tests and treatment can get costly.
 Better have travel health insurance.

 - Bui Vien Road in Saigon: Cheap bars, shady foreigners, and really bad food.
 Bui Vien Road is Saigon's pub street and bar district and for me personally the worst place in Vietnam.
 It used to be a drug testing area back in 2015.
-I know this because I spent my worst night on this street from an overdose of a mixed drug someone put in my cocktail.
-Also, the drug testing on foreigners is history, the area around Bui Vien Street is as shady as Khao San Lu in Bangkok or Pub Street in Siem Reap.
-But don't be sad, Saigon has an outstanding nightlife.
+Also, drug testing on foreigners is history, the area around Bui Vien Street is as shady as Khao San Lu in Bangkok or Pub Street in Siem Reap.
+But don't be sad, Saigon has outstanding nightlife.
 Try out Piu Piu club, or the Speakeasy bar Snuffbox.